 - Need Determination: The first step in procurement is determining what needs to be purchased.
 The need could be new or recurring.
 For example, raw materials required to build the products sold by an organization.
 The need could be determined by an activity which is non-routine.
 For example – purchase of a new procurement software.

 - Specification definition: This step is generally required for new purchases – products which are not purchased earlier.
-For example, company has decided to add a new product to the product line.
+For example, the company has decided to add a new product to the product line.
 This drives detailed discussion and collaboration between different departments to come up with the optimum specification.
 If you over-engineer the specifications, that limits the source of supply and increase cost.
 If you keep the specifications simple, the results are reduced cost and increased availability from different suppliers.

-- Sources of Supply: The next step in procurement is to do an assessment on sources of supply.
-Do you need new supplier for this purchase or an existing supplier can fulfill the requirement?
+- Sources of Supply: The next step in procurement is to do an assessment of sources of supply.
+Do you need a new supplier for this purchase or an existing supplier can fulfill the requirement?
 Depending upon the type of product, this could be a simple google search or this could be elaborate research leading to RFP.
 If you are adopting a low-cost country sourcing strategy, then step needs a detailed assessment.

 - Supplier selection: Supplier selection includes selecting the vendor and contract negotiations if required.
 This step generally involves an RFP (Request for Proposal) process which is followed by contract negotiations and execution.